 Hope Arthur is a classical pianist, accordion player, music educator, songwriter, composer and linguist residing in Chicago, IL.

-Hope Arthur is a classical pianist, accordion player, songwriter, composer and linguist.
+Hope Arthur (she/they) is a classical pianist, accordion player, songwriter, composer and linguist.
 Originally from Fort Wayne, IN, Hope moved to Chicago in 2017.
 While in Fort Wayne she collaborated as a composer with Fort Wayne Ballet, Mikautadze Dance Theatre (MDT), Fort Wayne Dance Collective, and Pyroscope Entertainment - Fort Wayne's premier fire dancing troupe.
-Additionally, she founded her own orchestra, The Hope Arthur Orchestra, which ran from 2013-2017, creating music for film and dance, as well as releasing their own album of original music.
+Additionally, they founded their own orchestra, The Hope Arthur Orchestra, which ran from 2013-2017, creating music for film and dance, as well as releasing their own album of original music.